 Md Didarul Islam

-I have been working on terrorism and counterterrorism for a long time and my research is largely based on empirical study rather than being theoretical.
-I have specialised in terrorism and counterterrorism, secularism, religion and politics and religion & development issues.
-Now my Doctoral study at the School of Politics and International Studies at the University of Leeds focuses on radicalisation and Counterterrorism in Bangladesh.
+I have been working on terrorism and counterterrorism for a long time and my research is largely based on empirical study.
+I have specialised in terrorism and counterterrorism, secularism, religion and politics and global development issues.
+Now my Doctoral study at the School of Politics and International Studies at the University of Leeds focuses on Framing Countering Violent Extremism (CVE) policy.
 I have started my PhD at this University in October 2019 as a Commonwealth Scholar.

 During my study, I received a number of awards such as Khaleda Manzoor i Khuda Gold Medal from the President of Bangladesh in 2014, the Deans Award in 2013 and 2014; and the Provost award in 2013 and 2014 for securing the first position in the department of World Religions and Culture, the University of Dhaka.